kheller18/stuff-swap/README.md

     + Once compiled, copy the abi file and navigate to the `client/src/contracts/compiled/stuffswapABI.json` file and paste the abi code into that file.
     + Navigate back to the [Remix IDE](https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null) and deploy the contract.
 Copy the deployment address and navigate to your `.env` file.
   + `.env`
-    + With your file open set up the following four variables
+    + With your file open set up the following four variables:
       + `REACT_APP_PINATA_API_KEY = '<Found in Pinata API Keys>'`
       + `REACT_APP_PINATA_API_SECRET = '<Found in Pinata API Keys>'`
       + `REACT_APP_WEB3_PROVIDER_URI = <URI found in Ganache>`